 A slow website could lose you clients, but it's also bad for Google's ranking factors.

 Some of the newer and very important ranking signals are related to user experience.
-If someone spends more time on your page, for example, Google understands that your page fulfills the website visitor's search intent.
+If someone spends more time on your page, for example, Google interprets that your page fulfills the website visitor's search intent.

 Another behavior metric is bounce rate, or the percentage of people who click on your website and leave right away back to the main SERP (SERP is SEO lingo for search engine results page).